La Liga: 1997-present

-Current criteria
+Current criteria (in use since 2023)

-The top four teams in La Liga qualify for the subsequent season's UEFA Champions League league stage.
+The top four teams in La Liga qualify for the subsequent season's UEFA Champions League league stage, with a possible fifth dependent on Spain's UEFA Coefficient for the previous season.
 The winners of the UEFA Champions League and UEFA Europa League also qualify for the subsequent season's UEFA Champions League league stage.

 The fifth place team in La Liga and the winner of the Copa del Rey also qualify for the subsequent season's UEFA Europa League group stage.
 However, if the winner also finished in the top five places in La Liga, then this place reverts to the team that finished sixth in La Liga.
 Furthermore, the sixth place (or seventh if sixth already qualifies due to the Copa del Rey) team qualifies for the subsequent season's UEFA Conference League play-off round.

-The number of places allocated to Spanish clubs in UEFA competitions is dependent upon the position a country holds in the UEFA country coefficients, which are calculated based upon the performance of teams in UEFA competitions in the previous five years.
-As of the end of the 2023–24 season, the ranking of Spain (and de facto La Liga) is second.
+The number of places allocated to Spanish clubs in UEFA competitions is dependent upon the position a country holds in the UEFA country coefficients, which are calculated based upon the performance of teams in UEFA competitions over a five-year period.
+As of the end of the 2025–26 season, the ranking of Spain (and de facto La Liga) is second.